test-kitchen/kitchen-dokken/README.md

 sys    0m0.210s
 ```

-The `kitchen-converge` phase of the kitchen run uses the provisioner
-to upload cookbooks through the data container, then execs
-`chef-client` in the runner container.
-It does NOT install Chef, as it
-is has already mounted by the driver.
-The transport then commits the
-runner container, creating an image that only contains the changes
-made by Chef.
+The `kitchen-converge` phase of the kitchen run uses the provisioner to upload cookbooks through the data container, then execs `chef-client` in the runner container.
+It does NOT install Chef Infra Client, as it is has already mounted by the driver.
+The transport then commits the runner container, creating an image that only contains the changes made by Chef.

-- List containers
+#### List containers

 ```
 laptop:~/src/chef-cookbooks/hello_dokken$ docker ps -a CONTAINER ID        IMAGE                          COMMAND                  CREATED             STATUS              PORTS                   NAMES